Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Blood

 Answer is D: Blood contains cells separated by a liquid matrix.
-Choices A and B are epithelial and nervous tissues.
+Choices A and B are epithelial and nervous tissues. - Which of the following is an epithelial tissue?

 A. Adipose tissue